f5devcentral/f5-agility-labs-containers/docs/class2/module2/lab1.rst

 #.
 Install docker-ce

-    .. attention:: This was done earlier in `Class 1 / Module2: Install Docker <../../class1/module2/module2.html>`_.
+    .. attention:: This was done earlier in `Class 1 / Module1 / Lab 1.1: Install Docker <../../class1/module1/lab1.html>`_.
 If skipped go back and install Docker by clicking the link.

 #.
 Configure docker to use the correct cgroupdriver